Fisher Wallace Stimulator® Review

 Comfort and Convenience

 Most CES devices use ear clip electrodes to transmit current through the brain.
 These often use self-adhesive felt pads that stick to the electrodes and are dampened with saline solution.
-These small pads often don’t stay on and as the surface area is so small, there is a higher resistance and higher voltage needed to overcome this.
-These voltage spikes create sharp tingling sensations which some users may dislike.
+This is a neat and convenient solution in many cases.

 Portability and Aesthetics